section-engineering-education/engineering-education/content/articles/how-to-build-a-web-crawler-with-java/index.md

 The URLs in the snapshot above are some of the URLs contained in all the web pages the web crawler crawled starting from the root URL through the embedded URLs until it reached the breakpoint.

 ### Conclusion
 This tutorial has helped you learn what web crawlers are all about and their real-life use cases.
-You built a web crawler that discovers the URLs contained in the HTML content of the parent URL and terminates after a specified number of URLs have been found.
-You were also briefly introduced to breadth-first search, an algorithm that you use for building the web crawler.
+We built a web crawler that discovers the URLs contained in the HTML content of the parent URL and terminates after a specified number of URLs have been found.

+We also briefly introduced to breadth-first search, an algorithm that you use for building the web crawler.

 I hope this was a good starting point for you.
 You can add more features to your web crawler to give it more capabilities.